 Analyzing ARK Innovation ETF's Unusual Options Activity

-ARK Innovation ETF (NYSE:ARKK) shares experienced unusual options activity on Thursday.
-The stock price moved up to $115.38 following the option alert.
+On Friday, shares of ARK Innovation ETF (NYSE:ARKK) saw unusual options activity.
+After the option alert, the stock price moved up to $118.59.

 - Option Type: SWEEP